South Denver EMS Team - In partnership with EMS to improve patient care and outcomes

 Porter, Littleton, Parker, and Castle Rock Adventist Hospitals' South Denver EMS Team provides education, training, quality improvement, quality assurance, process improvement, preventative care and wellness initiatives, research opportunities and resource support to the regional EMS and lay community.

-NEW - 2013 EMSAC Regognition & Recipients (Including our own Pam Struthers)
+2013 EMSAC Regognition & Recipients (Including our own Pam Struthers)

 Check out "What's New?" in the "On Alert" tab